Kenya charges five men over Garissa attack

 The region along the long Somali border, already a desperately poor area, has been particularly hard hit.

-"There are about 96 schools which have closed in a span of a few weeks because of security fears," Harun Rashid Khator, Garissa County commissioner, told Reuters, saying that was out of a total of 150 primary and secondary schools in the county.
+"There are about 96 schools which have closed in a span of a few weeks because of security fears," Harun Rashid Khator, an official advising the presidency on Garissa County and former county commissioner, told Reuters, saying that was out of a total of 150 primary and secondary schools in the county.

 About 1,300 teachers work in the schools and many have refused to return to work, with primary schools the most affected.
 Khator said efforts to hire new teachers drew a poor response.